 Static Proxies

 A point of confusion regarding static proxies is the fact that the name is used interchangeably for two different types of proxies.
 Sometimes, sticky session proxies are referred to as static.
-For the sake of this article, though, we will focus on the second type; proxies with a single persistent static IP address.
+For the sake of this article, though, we will focus on the second type: proxies with a single persistent static IP address.

 A persistent static proxy is simply one that never changes.
 When you give a static IP address to a device, that number remains until the device is removed or your core network changes.